lborguetti/azure-orchestration/README.md

 ## Getting Started

  This project orchestrates multiple environments.
 By default, commands will rely on `dev` when applied and not specified.
 These are the environments available:

 - `dev` (default)
 - `stg`
 - `prd`

-Let's create `dev` environment:
+Let's create the `dev` environment:

- 1. First, get `dev` modules.

-    ```console
-    $ make terraform-get env=dev
-    ```

-    or

-    ```console
-    $ make terraform-get
-    ```

- 1. Then generate an execution plan for Terraform.
+ 1. First generate an execution plan for Terraform.

     ```console
     $ make terraform-plan env=dev